Objective and Commitment to Respectful Discourse<

 “Sanctionable Conduct”: Any conduct, as outlined below, for which the Federation may impose sanctions at its sole discretion.

-The following conduct will not be tolerated by the Federation:
+The following conduct, whether in writing, in person, or by other virtual form, will not be tolerated by the Federation:

 Any form of violence, including the use of physical or sexual force, actual or threatened and/or emotional, psychological or verbal abuse.